 Travel hacking, in short, is the art of getting more for less.
-In the context of location independence, it translates into a better quality of life, increased productivity and more opportunities.
-In this article, I cover the best strategies and my favorite hacks.
+For the average Jane or Joe, it means cheaper vacations and access to more destinations.
+In the context of location independence, however, it means a better quality of life, increased productivity, more opportunities just to name a few.
+In this guide, I share some of my favourite hacks and strategies.

 Important: Cashback sites

 Before booking anything, you should register on a cashback site.
 By doing so, you will become eligible for a cashback on almost anything you purchase online.
-Prices will remain the same and you will still be able to book directly with your favorite merchants.
+There is no downside as prices will remain the same and you will still be able to book directly with your favourite merchants.
 For example: use a cashback link to book a hotel on Orbitz and you will get up to 6% back.
 Pretty sweet eh?

 Here is how it works

 1. Register on a cashback site.
-TopCashBack has the best selection of merchants and a good reputation when it comes to paying.
+TopCashBack has a good reputation when it comes to payouts.

 2. Search for a merchant on the cashback site (for example: IHG, Marriott etc).